ultrafez/dotfiles/README.md

 source ~/dotfiles/vimrc
 ```

 * `scripts` - A directory of handy scripts.
-Include the "setupAliases" file in .bashrc/.zshrc to configure aliases to them
+Include the "setupAliases" file in .bashrc/.zshrc to configure aliases to them.
+The aliases script is already included in `shrc`.

 * `shrc` - Common shell configuration including aliases etc. Don't include this file directly in a shell config - make a shell-specific config file, and include this one.